-We all know the normal sounds of a fireplace in your Milwaukee County place.
+We all know the expected sounds of a fireplace in your Milwaukee County place.

 Crackling.
 Popping.
-On occasion a metallic boom, as a firebox shifts with the heat.
+Occasionally a metallic echo, as a firebox shifts with the heat.
 When no fire is burning, a fireplace is quiet and still.

-Dripping water is not a desired noise.
+Dripping water is not a desired sound.
 Rather, it’s a red flag.
-Chances are you have a leaky chimney.
-Water is getting in somehow.
-Finding out how is critical, before the issue worsens and greater damage ensues.
+Chances are you have a leaking chimney.
+Water is getting in somewhere.
+Tracking it down is critical, before the problem worsens and greater damage ensues.

-Given the weather abuse a chimney endures in Milwaukee County, the source of a leak could be in several places.
+Given the weather abuse a chimney suffers in Milwaukee County, the source of leaking might be in several places.
 Freeze-thaw cycles, and the battering of water in both liquid and frozen form, can take a toll on different parts of a chimney.

-Don’t worry: With a Sixty-foot crane and scaffolding as high as 40 feet, Quality Fireplace is ready to tackle chimney leaks wherever they occur in Milwaukee County.
+Never fear: With a 60-foot crane and scaffolding as high as 40 feet, Quality Fireplace is ready to tackle chimney leaks wherever they occur in Milwaukee County.

 If a concrete crown is damaged, an application of Crown Coat sealant will stop leaks.
-In the case of a prefabricated chimney, a metal cap might have rusted through.
+In the case of a prefab chimney, a chase cover might have rusted through.
 The answer is a new stainless steel cover.

 Further down, crumbling masonry on a chimney or above a fireplace might spring leaks.
 Tuckpointing or other masonry repair can patch things up.
 ChimneySaver, a water repellent coating, can be applied to prevent water penetration in chimney masonry.

-No matter its orgin, dripping is often the initial sign of a leaking chimney.
+No matter its orgin, dripping is often the first sign of a leaking chimney.
 Quality Fireplace will make sure this undesired sound is quieted, and doesn’t return to your Milwaukee County chimney.

 Contact Quality Fireplace and schedule an inspection of your fireplace if you hear a dripping noise in your chimney.